Mazda shifts Thai SUV production to Japan as baht soars

-TOKYO -- Mazda Motor is moving some production of passenger vehicles from Thailand to Japan, as the automaker combats the continued appreciation of the baht against key currencies.
+TOKYO -- Mazda Motor will review its production footprint in Thailand, Southeast Asia's top automotive hub, and move the assembly of some models to Japan, as the automaker combats the continued appreciation of the baht against key currencies.

+Mazda will relocate the production of CX-3 sport utility vehicles meant for the Australia market to a factory in the western Japanese city of Hofu, in Yamaguchi Prefecture as early as December.
+The CX-3 has been one of Mazda's top export models from Thailand.

+The automaker's plant in Thailand has an annual production capacity of 135,000 vehicles.
+The CX-3 accounts for 25,000 vehicles, of which 14,000 are exported to Australia.
+Mazda will shift more CX-3 production to Hofu in stages.

 Thailand's baht has been a top performer among emerging market currencies, due largely to the country's current-account surplus.
 This year, the currency has gained 8% on the Australian dollar and about 6% against the U.S. dollar.